salehhamadeh/salehhamadeh.github.io/blog-source/_posts/2014-04-06-Unvalidated-Redirects.md

 Why is this a Threat?
 ---------------------
 Most users who surf the web do not look at their address bar on every page they visit.
-To most of them, seeing that a link starts with www.google.com is enough to make the link trusted.
+To most of them, seeing that a link starts with www.google.com is enough to make the link trustworthy.
 Now if a malicious user creates a website that clones Google's login page and sends a redirection URL that starts with www.google.com, the victims are only 1 step close to sending out their password.

 Other users may use this security weakness to get more traffic.
 If the "bad" users serve ads, they make more money.